tammergalal/katacoda-scenarios/ws-d21-service-focused-observability/step1.md

 the following credentials:
 ```

+1. You have your lab instructions on the left and a terminal on the right.
+On the top of your terminal is another tab which will oen Visual Studio Code IDE tab.
+Whenever working in the IDE, your work will be **saved automatically**.

+    You'll also find a tab titled "Storedog", which you'll learn more about soon.

 1. Take a look at the command listed below.
 See the little curled arrow icon that appears next to it?
 That means it's a clickable command.
 Just click it and the command will be copied to the terminal and executed.

     `ls -la`{{execute}}

-1. You have your lab instructions on the left, a terminal on the bottom right, and a Visual Studio Code IDE tabs on the towards the top of the pane.
-Whenever working in the IDE, your work will be **saved automatically**.

-    You'll also find a tab titled "Storedog", which you'll learn more about soon.

-1. Now login to your <a href="https://app.datadoghq.com" target="_datadog">Datadog account</a>.
-In the terminal on the right you should see login information for the account we created for you.
+1. In the terminal on the right you should see login information for the account we created for you.
 Later if you forget the login information, run `creds`{{execute}} and you will see the information again.
+Now , using the provided credentials, login to your account on<a href="https://app.datadoghq.com" target="_datadog">Datadog </a>.

-1. Now verify that you are in the right organization.
-Visit <a href="https://app.datadoghq.com/account/settings#api" target="_datadog">the API Keys section</a>, which you can find in the Global Navigation under **Integrations > APIs**.
+1. Now that you are logged into the platform , visit <a href="https://app.datadoghq.com/account/settings#api" target="_datadog">the API Keys section</a>, which you can find in the Global Navigation under **Integrations > APIs**.
 Expand API Keys and hover over the purple rectangle to reveal the API key we have created for you.

 ![API Key in the Datadog App](./assets/api_key_in_datadog.png)